 As an emerging U.S. medical non-profit organization, KAMA published the first issue of the Journal of KAMA in 1995.

 Also in 1995, KAMA established the Dr. Chang Yul Oh’s Memorial Lectures.
 Dr. Oh was KAMA’s fourth President.
 In 1996, its first lecture was given by Arthur Aufes, MD, Chief of Surgery from Mount Sinai Medical School on Crohn’s Disease.
 Since that time the CYO Memorial Fund has been sponsoring the Keynote lectures at the annual meetings.
-2018 will mark the 23rd year of sponsorship.

 Additionally, KAMA Newsletter and membership directory were published in 1998.
 Today, KAMA’s numerous endeavors are continuing to better service its members, chapters, partners and the public at large.